statox/statox.github.io/src/posts/p5/winter-holiday-2020/reversi/index.md

 I quickly understood that my issue was that my `Board` objects were not garbage collected: To create the different nodes of the algorithm I copy the `Board` object holding the current state of the game, add a new disk, turn the other disks accordingly and iterate on these new boards.
 These `Board` object hold an array of `Cells` representing the different spots and the disks played on them.
 As my boards were not garbage collected I suspected that when I was done using them I didn't released the references to these cells and so I spent hours trying different things to make sure that all the child references were deleted.

-After a couple of days of debugging, a copious amount of absolutely useless changes, the reading of numerous of articles about javascript memory leaks and some tears of blood I decided to just let it go and switch to another project.
-That the moment where, in my shower, I had an epiphany: To days before I had read a list of tips about javascript memory leaks and one of them was "Be cautious with your `setTimeout` they create global references and that's no good" which I had immediately dismissed since I always try to be cautious about my `setTimeout`...
+After a couple of days of debugging, a copious amount of absolutely useless changes, the reading of numerous articles about javascript memory leaks and some tears of blood I decided to just let it go and switch to another project.
+That the moment where, in my shower, I had an epiphany: Two days before I had read a list of tips about javascript memory leaks and one of them was "Be cautious with your `setTimeout` they create global references and that's no good" which I had immediately dismissed since I always try to be cautious about my `setTimeout`...
 Except I hadn't :🤦

 My `Board` objects have a `lastPlayed` property which is used by the GUI to show the user which disk they have placed last.
 And being an amazing UX designer I thought it would be nice to highlight this cell and stop highlighting it after a few seconds...
 Sure enough I had used a `setTimeout` to do that and each time the AI placed a disk on a Board it created this timeout, preventing the garbage collector to get rid of the board.
 After getting rid of that my algorithm worked like a charm...
 Almost.